simeononsecurity/simeononsecurity.ch/content/software-development-career-playbook/getting-started-in-software-development/is-software-development-a-good-career/index.en.md

 ---
 title: "Is Software Development a Good Career in 2026?
-The AI Reality Check"
+The AI..."
 draft: false
 toc: true
 date: 2026-07-22